PyFixate/Fixate/README.md

 ### Run the example scripts

 There are a number of examples under src/fixate/examples.
 For a minimal example try running tiny.py.
 For a more complicated example using multi-level tests, try running multi_level_design.py.
-The test runner is executed by calling the package as a script with the test script to execute passed in using the -p command line argument:
+The test runner is executed by calling the package as a script with the test script to execute passed in using the '-p' command line argument:

 python -m fixate -p tiny.py

 ## Running the tests
 In general, it is recommended to run the "core" set of tests.
 The "drivers" test have a number of dependencies that are not required by default.
 Tests run using unittest.
 Navigate to the test/core directory and execute "python -m unittest".

 ## Modifying the Qt GUI